A generalization of Ramanujan's congruence to modular forms of prime level

 The proof of both theorems relies on the theory of period polynomials for congruence subgroups developed by Pa\c sol and the second author in~\cite{PP}, and the results we obtain along the way are of independent interest.
 In Section~\ref{S2} we define the new subspace of the space~$W_{w}(N)$ of period polynomials of degree~$w$ for~$\G_0(N)$, where $N\ge 1$ is arbitrary.
 By studying the action of the Atkin-Lehner involution on period polynomials, we determine explicitly a basis for the ``Eisenstein subspace'' of~$W_{w}(N)$ consisting of Atkin-Lehner eigenvectors, when $N$ is square-free.
-We also need the larger space $\wW_{w}(N)$ of extended period polynomials introduced in~\cite{PP}, and we use it to prove an Eichler-Shimura isomorphism between the new subspaces of~$\wW_{k-2}(N)$ and of~$M_k(N)$ (see Proposition~\ref{P8} and Corollary~\ref{C2}).
-Compared to the better known theory of modular symbols, there are two new features: the new subspace is defined using a trace map from higher to lower levels, as in Serre's characterization of newforms; and to associate (even) period polynomials in $W_{k-2}(N)$ to Eisenstein series when~$N$ is square-free, we require the larger space~$\wW_{k-2}(N)$.
+We also need the larger space $\wW_{w}(N)$ of extended period polynomials introduced in~\cite{PP}, and we use it to prove an Eichler-Shimura isomorphism between the new subspaces of~$\wW_{k-2}(N)$ and of~$M_k(N)$ (see Propositions~\ref{P8} and~\ref{C2}).
+Compared to the better known theory of modular symbols, there are two new features: the new subspace is defined using a trace map from higher to lower levels, as in Serre's characterization of newforms; and to associate even period polynomials in $W_{k-2}(N)$ to Eisenstein series when~$N$ is square-free, we require the larger space~$\wW_{k-2}(N)$.

 The upshot of the theory in Section~\ref{S2} is that the Eisenstein series in Theorem~\ref{T1} has an extended period polynomial $\wr\big(E_{k,p}^{(\e)}\big)$ whose even part belongs to the new subspace $W_w(p)_{/\FF_\ell}^\new$, when reduced modulo primes $\ell|p^{k/2}+\e$, and similarly for the odd part modulo primes $\ell$ satisfying~\eqref{1.6} and $\ell\nmid p^{k/2}+\e$.
 The even part is clearly nonzero modulo $\ell$, but for the nonvanishing of the odd part we require the extra condition in Theorem~\ref{T1}.
-Similarly, the polynomials $P^\pm\big(g_p^{(\e)}\big)$ in Theorem~\ref{T3} are new mod~$\I$ because of the congruence satisfied by $\lambda_p$, and at least one is nonzero mod~$\I$ by assumption~\eqref{1.5} (the nonvanishing mod~$\I$ is automatically satisfied in all numerical examples we considered).
-Since $\wr^\pm\big(E_{k,p}^{(\e)}\big)$ and $P^\pm\big(g_p^{(\e)}\big)$ are Hecke and Atkin-Lehner eigenvectors, the previous theorems follow from the Deligne-Serre lifting lemma (see Section~\ref{S3}), once we establish the surjectivity of a reduction map on new spaces.
+Similarly, the polynomials $P^\pm\big(g_p^{(\e)}\big)$ in Theorem~\ref{T3} are new mod~$\I$ because of the congruence satisfied by $\lambda_p$, and at least one is nonzero mod~$\I$ by assumption~\eqref{1.5}.
+Since $\wr^\pm\big(E_{k,p}^{(\e)}\big)$ and $P^\pm\big(g_p^{(\e)}\big)$ are Hecke and Atkin-Lehner eigenvectors, the previous theorems follow from the Deligne-Serre lifting lemma~\cite{DeSe} (see Section~\ref{s3} for the details), once we establish the surjectivity of a reduction map on newspaces.